marikie/oikopleura/README.md

 Pairwise alignments will be performed between _Species A_ and _Species B_, and between _Species A_ and _Species C_.
 These two sets of alignments will then be merged into a multiple sequence alignment.
 We will examine all trinucleotides and infer substitutions in _Species B_ and _Species C_ based on the principle of parsimony.

-We also applied two alternative filtering strategies.
+We also applied two filtering strategies.
 The first omits isolated alignments using the maf-linked method (https://gitlab.com/mcfrith/last/-/blob/main/doc/maf-linked.rst).
 The second filters out aligned columns with an error probability (i.e., the probability that a base should be aligned to a different part of the genome) greater than 0.01, as described in last-split (https://gitlab.com/mcfrith/last/-/blob/main/doc/last-split.rst).

 ## How to run the pipeline